KeshetTadmor/neegpred/README.md

 ## introduction
 This module was aimed at a specific experiment run at Prof. Dino Levy's lab in Tel-Aviv University.
 As such, it expects to recieve a specific file format and will produce an EEG analysis based random forest model for predicting a subject's preference to given commercials and the effect of commercials on a subject's response to given items.

-for brief overview of the data structure the Jupyter notebook "initial_exploratory_data_visualisation.ipynb" can be used.
+for brief overview of the data structure the Jupyter notebook "initial_data_visualisation.ipynb" can be used.

 ## input description
 File Description: the module accepts ONLY .mat files that contain the specific fields specified below, it is designed to work with additional datasets only in the original format.